podium-lib/podium-lib.github.io/src/docs/podlets/local_development.md

 })
 ```

 When in development mode, JavaScript will automatically be served at the route `/js` and CSS will automatically be served at the route `/css`.
 You can then put these URLs directly into your development template.
-An advantage of this approach is that you will not need to reload the server when making changes to your client side assets.
+An advantage of this approach is that you will not need to restart the server when making changes to your client side assets.
 Refreshing the page to see changes will be enough.

 ```html
 <html>